 Packed full of vegetables

-In total I used about one kilo and a half of vegetables.
+In total I tend to use about one kilo and a half of vegetables.

-I wouldn’t skip the onions, garlic, celery, carrots or mushrooms as those are great for the taste but, other than that, you can absolutely use any vegetables you have at home that you think might go well.
+I wouldn’t skip the celery, carrots are also good, as those are great for the taste but, other than that, you can absolutely use any vegetables you have at home that you think might go well.

 In fact, you can keep peelings, scraps etc in the freezer to make this when you have plenty.